tom-howard/ros2/docs/waffles/launching-ros.md

     **The robot's battery won't last a full 2-hour lab session!!**

     When the capacity indicator reaches around 15% then it will start to beep, and when it reaches ~10% it will stop working all together.
 Let a member of the teaching team know when the battery is running low and we'll replace it for you.
-(It's easier to do it at this point, rather than waiting until it runs completely flat.)
+(It's easier to do this when it reaches 15%, rather than waiting until it runs below 10%!)

 ## Shutting Down (at the end of a Lab Session)